 It is important that you talk about your business and share links to blogs and promotions and the like.
 However, this should not make up more than 25% of your marketing message!

-Anything more than 25% and it feels like you care more about your bottom line you’re your connections.
-We've all seen the people who do it.
-Suddenly your Twitter feed is full of self-promotion tweets from the same person.
-Or, you recognize a tweet from a specific person and don't click on it because you know it's a sales pitch.
+Anything more than 25% and it feels like you care more about your bottom line you are your connections.
+We have all seen the people who do it.
+Suddenly your Twitter feed is full of self-promotion tweets from the same person or you recognize a tweet from a specific person and don't click on it because you know it's a sales pitch.
 Right?

 Don't become known as the over-self-promoter.